Halleys123/data_structures/Recursion.md

 Stack overflow occurs when the stack is full and there is no space to store the function call.

 ![Stack Overflow](./images/stack_overflow_light.svg)

+## Parameterised and Functional Recursion

+- **Parameterised Recursion**: The function takes one or more parameters.
+The parameters are used to calculate the answer.

+- **Functional Recursion**: The function does not take any parameters.
+The function itself returns the answer.